godlev/LANnventory/README.md

 ## Reliability and migration work

-LANventory has completed a major release-readiness audit and hardening pass.
+LANnventory has completed a major release-readiness audit and hardening pass.

 Current validation includes: